Every City in the USA

 City · PA · #6 nationally

-Philadelphia, Pennsylvania had 1,574,281 residents as of July 1, 2025 (U.S. Census Bureau Vintage 2025), ranking #6 nationally and #1 in Pennsylvania. cost of living runs 2.6% above the U.S. average (BEA RPP 2024); a family of four needs roughly $70,907/yr to break even (2025 modeled).
+Philadelphia, Pennsylvania population is 1,574,281 as of July 1, 2025 (U.S. Census Bureau Vintage 2025 estimate), ranking #6 nationally and #1 in Pennsylvania.
+Cost of living runs 2.6% above the U.S. average (BEA RPP 2024); a family of four needs roughly $70,907/yr to break even (2025 modeled).
 This profile draws on 13 federal datasets covering population, housing, income, employment, climate, and risk.

 State outline of Pennsylvania with Philadelphia's approximate location marked.